chrisbobbe/jekyll-theme-prologue/README.md

 1. Fork the [GitHub repository](https://github.com/chrisbobbe/jekyll-theme-prologue).
 If you want to use [GitHub Pages](https://pages.github.com/), create a branch named `gh-pages`.
 In _config.yml, customize `baseurl` or make it blank, and replace `theme: jekyll-theme-prologue` with `remote_theme: chrisbobbe/jekyll-theme-prologue` ([GitHub Pages now supports open-source themes on GitHub](https://github.com/blog/2464-use-any-theme-with-github-pages)).
 2. Install the theme using the jekyll-theme-prologue gem.
 Instructions can be found [here](https://jekyllrb.com/docs/themes/#installing-a-theme).

+To set the banner image, overwrite `assets/images/banner.jpg`.
+If using the gem, you can add this path to your project directory by making new folders, and Jekyll will automatically look there before falling back on the theme files.
+Same for `assets/images/avatar.jpg`.

-**The following instructions apply to this theme only.**
+**The following instructions are unique to this single-page theme.**

 Your `_config.yml` file **must include the following line or it will not work**: `collections: [sections]`.
-This tells Jekyll to look in the _sections folder (which you will create) for your content.
+This tells Jekyll to look in the _sections folder (which you will create) for your content and put it all on one page.
 A sample config `_config.yml` is in the GitHub repository for your reference.
 If using the gem, run `open $(bundle show jekyll-theme-prologue)` to find this file, then optionally move it to your project's root directory.
 It will do nothing until you move it there.

 Create a `_sections` folder in your project's root directory and start adding content.
 Sample content is provided in the [GitHub repository](https://github.com/chrisbobbe/jekyll-theme-prologue).

 All new sections should be added as html or Markdown documents in the `_sections` folder.
-The following section variables can be set with frontmatter:
+The following variables can be set with [frontmatter](https://jekyllrb.com/docs/frontmatter/):
 - `title` (required)
 - `order` (required; orders the sequence of sections on the page.
 Section 1 displays with banner.jpg)
 - `icon` (optional; see [Font Awesome](http://fontawesome.io/icons/) for icon codes)
 - `auto-header` (optional; "use-title" is default, "none" for no header, or custom header text)

-To set the banner image, overwrite `assets/images/banner.jpg`.
-Same for `avatar.jpg`.

-# Jekyll and the single-page view

-**This theme is designed to include all content on a single scrollable page.** That means a few things are different from what you might expect in Jekyll.

 You don't need to use Jekyll's hardcoded support for `_pages` or `_posts`, and layouts aren't provided for them.
 Jekyll does not support multiple layout-formatted content sections per page.
 Each section (intro, about me, etc.) is built from an html or Markdown document in the `_sections` folder with corresponding [frontmatter](https://jekyllrb.com/docs/frontmatter/).

 If you're looking to customize the templates, go to `_layouts/home.html` and `_includes/section.html`.
+Again, if using the gem, you'll have to run `open $(bundle show jekyll-theme-prologue)` on the command line to find the theme files; Jekyll stores it separately to keep your project uncluttered.

 There shouldn't be a need to set `permalink` in frontmatter because all content appears on the same page.

 # Added Features

 * **[Formspree.io](https://formspree.io/) contact form integration** - just add your email to the `_config.yml` and it works!
 * Add your **social profiles** easily in `_config.yml`.
-Only social profiles buttons you enter in `config.yml` show up on the site footer!
+Only the social profiles buttons you enter in `config.yml` will show up on the site footer.
 * Custom 404 page called 404.html
-* Site- and page-specific meta tags for SEO
+* Comprehensive search engine optimization (SEO) tags based on info you provide in _config.yml
+* Google Analytics built-in; just put your [Tracking ID](https://support.google.com/analytics/answer/1008080?hl=en) in _config.yml

 # Credits

-Thanks to @andrewbanchich for his many Jekyll adaptations of HTML5 UP's elegant themes, which helped and inspired me.
+Thanks to @andrewbanchich for his many Jekyll adaptations of HTML5 UP's elegant themes, which helped and inspired me, and of course many thanks to HTML5 UP.

 Original README from HTML5 UP: